elementor/elementor-developers-docs/src/hooks/js.md

 # JS Hooks

-Elementor has a number of JS hooks that allow you to change default behavior and even add new functionality.
+Elementor has a number of JS hooks that allow developers to change default behavior and even add new functionality.

 ## Frontend Filters